 A cat sleeping curled up on a chair.

 The curled position is especially common during colder months.
-If you notice your cat constantly seeking this position, you might want to consider strategic cat furniture placement in warmer areas of your home.
+If you notice your cat constantly seeking this position, you might want to consider strategic cat furniture placement in warmer areas of your home or a heated cat bed.

 The Side Sleeper